dazhlord/StockBets/README.md

 > A Proof-of-Concept that uses Airnode to send SQL statements from a smart contract to query data directly from a Snowflake DB.

-We have a live version of this dApp available on Ropsten [Here]().
+We have a live version of this dApp available on Rinkeby [Here]().

 ## Under the Hood

 This PoC illustrates how easy it is to set up a contract to make API calls to an API that is running an Airnode.
 The process goes like this:

 1. An [Airnode RRP contract](https://docs.api3.org/airnode/v0.3/concepts/) has already been deployed by the API3 team on all of the Ethnets.
-We will be using the [Ropsten RRP](https://docs.api3.org/airnode/v0.3/reference/airnode-addresses.html#airnoderrp).
+We will be using the [Rinkeby RRP](https://docs.api3.org/airnode/v0.3/reference/airnode-addresses.html#airnoderrp).
 This is where our Airnode will expect us to put all of our requests.

 2. An [Airnode](/airnode) that is configured to read from the RRP from the first step and to call the [Snowflake API](/api) has been deployed to AWS.